Portfolio & Audition Requirements

 This is your moment to showcase your talents.

-COVID-19 Update: In order to keep our community healthy, we have shifted from in-person, on-campus portfolio reviews, auditions and interviews to virtual creative requirement submissions.
+In order to keep our community healthy, we have shifted from in-person, on-campus portfolio reviews, auditions and interviews to virtual creative requirement submissions and events.
 Follow the instructions for your program of interest, and if you have any questions, email email@example.com or call 215-717-6049.

 You can also see more of our campus by taking a virtual tour.

-Admission to UArts is contingent on a sample of your talent and abilities, whether that is an audition, a portfolio or a writing sample.
-Depending on which program you apply to, you will be asked to submit a portfolio of your work, demonstrate your abilities through an in-person audition, schedule an interview with a faculty member or engage in a combination of these activities.
+Admission to UArts relies on a sample of your talent and abilities, whether they are highlighted through an audition, a portfolio or a writing sample.
+Depending on which program you apply to, you will be asked to submit a portfolio of your work, demonstrate your abilities through a synchronous remote audition day, schedule an interview with a faculty member or engage in a combination of these activities.
 This process also helps us determine your scholarship eligibility.

 Undergraduate Portfolio & Audition Requirements by Program